observing/haproxy/README.md

 ### HAProxy.enable(backend, server, fn)

-If the server was previously marked as down for maintance, it will mark the server as up again and all checks will be re-enabled.
+If the server was previously marked as down for maintenance, it will mark the server as up again and all checks will be re-enabled.

 ```js